Yuki-Inoue/jupyter_on_rails/README.md

 it is a bit tiring to each time copy all the `require` statements.

-Moreover, since Rails Way works in keeping (generally) everything under the project directory, managing the jupyter system installed in user global area is again a bit awkward.
+Moreover, since Rails Way works in keeping (generally) everything under the project directory, managing the jupyter configuration installed in user global area (the iruby kernel register thing) is again a bit awkward.

 With this gem, these awkwardness is to solved by following instruments:
   * `rake jupyter:notebook` Railtie command which invokes jupyter at your project root, and